Marsh Baldon: School

 The parish has a Church of England primary school.
 It was founded at Toot Baldon in 1771, when Elizabeth Lane left the house and four acres of land at Herbert's Farm for the purpose.
 The farmhouse accommodated the schoolmaster, the four acres were for a site for the school and an orchard as its endowment.
 Elizabeth Lane's bequest funded free education for six boys and six girls; other families paid fees for the school to educate their children.
 By 1866 the school had 56 pupils.
 The present building at Marsh Baldon was erected in 1873 and a second classroom was added in 1897.
 In 1929 the school was reorganised for junior pupils only, with children over 11 years old going to the Church of England school at Dorchester on Thames from then onwards.
 The number of pupils enrolled in the reorganised school rose from 40 in 1929 to 52 in 1952.

 Amenities

 Marsh Baldon has a public house, the Seven Stars.
 Marsh Baldon and Toot Baldon share a cricket club.
 In the southeast of the parish, next to the boundary with Nuneham Courtenay, are two woods: Old Common and Bluebell Wood.
 The latter contains Harcourt Arboretum, which is part of the University of Oxford's Botanic Garden.

+Governance

+There are three tiers of local government covering Marsh Baldon, at parish, district and county level: Baldons Parish Council, South Oxfordshire District Council, and Oxfordshire County Council.
+The parish council is a grouped parish council, covering the two parishes of Marsh Baldon and Toot Baldon.